Introduction

 - avoid exposing the full production recipe of the official hardware

-This is especially important for a project that may go through multiple prototype revisions and sponsor conversations.
+This is especially important for a project that is still early and may go through several hardware revisions.

 - a coherent hardware identity